ijesha/ijesha/README.md

 - 👋 Hi, I’m @ijesha
 - 👀 I’m interested in Nothing.
 - 🌱 I’m currently learning Nothing.
-- 💞️ I’m looking to collaborate on a flutter project.
+- 💞️ I’m looking to collaborate on Nothing
-- 📫 How to reach me ijeshae4@gmail.com
+- 📫 How to reach me, Don't.

 <!---
 ijesha/ijesha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.